mager19/somelinks/README.md

 - [Video Compressor](https://compress.addy.ie/): Compress videos right in the browser by up to 90% for free.
 No upload needed.
 - [Screen Recorder](https://record.addy.ie/): Excited to launch Record!
 A free screen-recorder in the browser 🎬
 - [wipeClean](https://github.com/JeanJouliaCode/wipeClean) : Clear command with super powers
+- [ScreenShoot Website](https://postspark.app/screenshot) : Quickly create stunning screenshots for social media with customizable backgrounds, browser frames, aspect ratios, borders, and more.
+Enhance your posts in just a few clicks!